 - How many parking spaces would you need?

-- Are there any long-term guests or frequent visitors expected?
+- Are there any long-term guests or frequent visitors expected

-If a tenant violates your occupancy limit, it’s important to address the issue promptly and correctly.
-Refer to your occupancy clause to determine your course of action.
 For example, if this is your tenant’s first offense, you might issue them a warning with a specific timeline for correcting the issue.
 Or, if your tenant is a repeat offender, you could enforce a hefty fine or evict the tenant from your property.
 Whatever route you take, just make sure it’s outlined in your lease agreement and complies with all relevant laws.

-Create Occupancy Standards for Your Rental with Apartments.com
+Create Occupancy Standards with Apartments.com

 Occupancy limits might seem daunting, but with the right tools and resources, they’re nothing but another step in the rental process.
 At Apartments.com, we’ll provide you with everything you need to set reasonable and compliant occupancy limits.
-From tenant screening services to customized lease templates and educational resources, we’ll guide you through the process of establishing occupancy standards for your rental, hassle-free!

 Frequently Asked Questions